JJK96/kakoune-snippets/README.md

 # kakoune-snippets

----
+***

-*I'm abandoning this project in favour of https://github.com/occivink/kakoune-snippets.
+I'm abandoning this project in favour of https://github.com/occivink/kakoune-snippets.
 It has all the features that this plugin has and in my opinion handles things in a more kakounesque and clean way.
-For the updated emmet support for the new plugin see [my config files](https://github.com/JJK96/kakoune-config/blob/master/autoload/emmet.md)*
+For the updated emmet support for the new plugin see [my config files](https://github.com/JJK96/kakoune-config/blob/master/autoload/emmet.md)

----
+***

 Snippets for kakoune